Skip To Main Content

 Students explore fine arts digital photography by learning about composition, camera control, light and subject matter.
 Students gain experience using point-and-shoot cameras, DSLR cameras, and image manipulation in the digital darkroom using Adobe Photoshop, and students build a digital and print portfolio.
 Studio fee (½ year – ½ credit) 9, 10, 11 & 12.

-Students begin to develop a style and voice as they strengthen and expand their skill and knowledge of the process of producing fine art digital photographs.
+Students begin to develop a style and voice as they strengthen and expand their skills and knowledge of the process of producing fine art digital photographs.
 Students further explore the camera and lighting control and develop topics, passions, and independent ideas to create artwork.
-Students learn Photoshop and other digital presentation formats as they continue to build their digital and print portfolios.
-Studio fee, Prerequisite: AGP201 (full year – 1 credit)
+Students further strengthen their skills in the digital darkroom using Adobe programs as they continue to build their digital and print portfolios.
+Prerequisite: AGP201.
+Studio fee (full year – 1 credit) 10, 11 & 12

 Students explore the metals medium and develop strong skills in metalsmithing, a working knowledge of contemporary jewelry design (principles, artists, and designers), and fabrication techniques including sawing, soldering, cold connection, finishing, forming and stone setting.
 Students create several finished wearable pieces.
 Studio fee and purchase of addi-tional materials (full year – 1 credit) 9, 10, 11 & 12.